VUEngine/VBDE/readme.txt

     line or any other editor of choice.
     See {VBDE}/editors/npp/shortcuts.xml for how to call these.

-    Personally, I use PHPStorm with a custom toolbar to trigger the various VBDE batch scripts.
-Although being aimed at web development, PHPStorm, being based on the great IDEA IDE, works like a charm for VB development, too.
-There's also a C specific version of IDEA, called C-Lion, which might work even better.
-As a free alternative, Eclipse is very well suited, too.

 +--------------------------------------------------------------------+
 | (03) Bundled Libraries                                             |